-I can typically earn close to $100 an hour writing.
-My VA rate is much lower, but it’s still more than I was earning as a teacher.
+I can typically earn over $70 an hour writing.
+My VA rate is lower, but it’s still more than I was earning per hour as a teacher.

 If I forget to update my income tracker for a couple of weeks, it takes a long time to sit down and figure everything out.

 Conversely, if I make sure and tackle it at least weekly it’s a fairly simple task.

 Paperwork is the same way.
 If I take care of filing and sorting right away, it doesn’t take forever to process when I finally get around to it.

 I’d rather spend 5 minutes on a task a little more often than be buried and have it take hours.

 When you put this many people together in one house, there’s going to be interruptions.
 Life happens.
 Babies poop.
 Toddlers spill.
 Teens need help solving an algebra problem.